neo4j-contrib/neomodel/doc/source/semantic_indexes.rst

 .. attention::
     If you use VectorFilter in conjunction with normal filter types, only nodes that fit the filters will return thus, you may get less than the topk specified.
-   Furthermore, all node filters **should** work with VectorFilter, relationship filters will also work but WILL NOT return the vector similiarty score alongside the relationship filter, instead the topk nodes and their appropriate relationships will be returned.
+    Furthermore, all node filters **should** work with VectorFilter, relationship filters will also work but WILL NOT return the vector similarity score alongside the relationship filter, instead the topk nodes and their appropriate relationships will be returned.

 RelationshipProperty
 ^^^^^^^^^^^^^^^^^^^^
 Currently neomodel has not implemented an OGM method for querying vector indexes on relationships.
-If this is something that you like please submit a github issue requirements highlighting your usage pattern.
+If this is something that you would like, please submit a GitHub issue with requirements highlighting your usage pattern.

 Alternatively, whilst this has not been implemented yet you can still leverage `db.cypher_query` with the correct syntax to perform your required query.